knightsUCF/CarRacing/Log.md

 "Consequently, a purple box may help persuade us that the product has special properties and is worth a princely sum."

 "A mainstay at fast-food restaurants, yellow evokes energy and increases appetite, perhaps explaining why your stomach may start to growl when you pass those golden arches."

+So after screen 3 we enter the gameplay screen.

+- Screen 4: Gameplay

+So here at the gameplay screen we have the UI/UX set up in the four corners of the screen.

+The upper left hand corner has a timer and a gift box with arrows.
+Shows 19H left until a free gift.

+The icon on the to pin the lower left is a multiplayer icon, which we will not need.

+Then there is an icon on the bottom which shows a character, and is flashing at the player to be pressed.

+Once we press that, that's where we have our characters.
+This is one of our main money making mechanisms, so that makes sense to place the button on the lower left.
+There are some buttons in the character purchasing interface, but we probably will not be using that yet.

+Then in the lower right hand corner we have an arrow button.
+This button actually pops up an interface.
+A game controller, and a letter which might be the letter G. The game controller seems just like a toggle button, with no immediate effect.
+The icon on top of that allows us to redeem a code.

+So basically we will want two ways of monetizing.
+Rewarded ads, and purchasable cars.
+So we can start with having a button, which takes us into the car purchasing screen.
+What we want to do is figure out the loading screen.

+## Rushy Racing

 # Starting Off the Workday